-The testing programmes for these different tests should indicate the number of devices to be tested, the description of the test conditions, and the methodology of test.
+The testing programmes for these different tests should indicate the number of devices to be tested, the description of the test conditions, and the methodology of the tests.

-However, most testing programmes are proprietary information of suppliers.
+However, most testing programmes are the proprietary information of suppliers.

 5.2 Quality assurance tests